The LCF Advisory Board

 Board member since 2022

-Retired from a long Healthcare Career as an Administrator, ending my career as Director of a large Pediatric Practice several years ago.
-Have worked with FEMA and the CDC with the State of Texas on Disaster Preparedness and Response.
-Have been heavily involved with teens at risk as a member of Boys To Men Northern Arizona conducting mens circles and weekend adventures providing options to teens in crisis.
-Moved to Longmont recently and have two teenaged Stepsons in LYONS Middle/Senior School.
-Very much in love with the area and community looking forward to interacting with people and serving the community on the LCF Board.
+Gwydion Winkelmeyer retired from a long Healthcare Career as an Administrator, ending his career as Director of a large Pediatric Practice several years ago.
+Gwydion has worked with FEMA and the CDC with the State of Texas on Disaster Preparedness and Response.
+He has been heavily involved with teens at risk as a member of Boys To Men Northern Arizona conducting men's circles and weekend adventures providing options to teens in crisis.
+Gwydion moved to Lyons recently and has two teenaged stepsons at Lyons Middle/Senior High School.
+Gwydion is very much in love with the area and the community.
+He is looking forward to interacting with people and serving the community on the LCF Board.

 Board member since 2021